mikelangelo-project/capstan-packages/README.md

 development.
 Instead you have to build it on your own (see section below).
 Building Docker container is a very simple task, but you have to wait quite some time.*

-Having it on your machine, you can run it with:
+Once having it on your machine, you can run it with:
 ```bash
 $ mkdir ./result
 $ docker run -it --volume="$PWD/result:/result" mikelangelo-project/capstan-packages